Arham0003/EsyStock/README.md

-# Local Stock Inventory Management System
+# EsyStock Inventory Management System

 This is a comprehensive inventory management application built with React, TypeScript, and Supabase.